S3Infosoft/mvr-loyalty/README.md

  ## NEW FEATURE -----> PURCHASE POINTS

  - .env file containing razorpay credential are not include in this repo
- - whats app me for .env file
+ - .env file is sent to you via email
  - save .env file into config file where the settings.py resides

  ##### again build your image by